-Dual Enrollment, Number of Courses
+Dual Enrollment / Dual Credit, Number of Courses

-This indicator reports the total number of dual credit courses taken and completed by students in the district in the school year based on the 180-day count.
+This indicator reports the total number of dual credit / dual enrollment courses taken and completed by students in the district in the school year based on the 180-day count.

-Dual Enrollment, Number of Students
+Dual Enrollment / Dual Credit, Number of Students

-This measure provides the number of students enrolled in a Dual Enrollment Course in the previous year.
+This measure provides the number of students enrolled in a dual credit / dual enrollment course in the previous year.

-Determine the number of students enrolled in course that are Dual Enrollment in the previous year.
+Determine the number of students enrolled in course that are dual credit / dual enrollment in the previous year.